cdxcore.subdir#

 Unique IDs and File Naming

-The unique call ID of a decorated functions is by default generated by its fully qualified name and a unique hash of its functional parameters.
+The unique call ID of a decorated function is by logicaly generated by its fully qualified name and a unique hash of its functional parameters.

 • Function members of objects or any members starting with ‘_’ are not hashed unless this behaviour is changed using cdxcore.subdir.CacheController.